zohrehTanoorsaz/DVD-database-project/README.md

 This SQL query is designed to identify and list the favorite film categories for each customer based on their rental history.
 It uses the STRING_AGG function to concatenate the names of categories that the customer has rented films from.
 Here's a step-by-step explanation of the query:
 1.	**Selection of Data**: The query selects three main pieces of information:
-•	customer.customer_id: The unique identifier of the customer.
+•	customer.customer_id: The unique identifier of the customer.<br />
-•	concat(customer.first_name, ' - ', customer.last_name): The full name of the customer, formed by concatenating the first name and last name with a hyphen for readability.
+•	concat(customer.first_name, ' - ', customer.last_name): The full name of the customer, formed by concatenating the first name and last name with a hyphen for readability.<br />
 •	STRING_AGG(category.name, ' === ') favoritescategory: This is the core of the query.
 It uses the STRING_AGG function to aggregate the names of film categories (from the "category" table) that the customer has rented films from.
-The function concatenates the category names with ' === ' as the separator.
+The function concatenates the category names with ' === ' as the separator.<br />
 2.	**Join Operations**: The query connects multiple tables through a series of join operations.
 It links the "category" table to the "film_category" table using the "category_id."
 It then links the "film_category" table to the "film" table using the "film_id."
 Subsequently, the "film" table is joined with the "inventory" table via the "film_id."
 The "inventory" table is linked to the "rental" table using the "inventory_id," and finally, the "rental" table is connected to the "customer" table through the "customer_id."
 3.	**Grouping Data**: The query groups the results by the unique customer identifier (customer.customer_id) and their full name.
 This grouping ensures that the final list includes unique customers and their favorite film categories.
 4.	**Ordering Results**: The final result set is ordered primarily by the customer's ID (customer.customer_id) and, as a secondary sorting criterion, by the customer's full name (concat(customer.first_name, ' - ', customer.last_name)).
 This arrangement helps maintain a structured and easily readable list.